kot149/zmk-mouse-gesture/README.md

 ### 5. Perform the gesture

-Hold the activation key and perform the gesture.
+Activate gesture by pressing the activation key and perform the gesture.

+## Advanced Usage

+- **Automatic Activation**: use [zmk-listeners](https://github.com/ssbb/zmk-listeners) to activate the gesture automatically on specific layers

+- **Activate with existing keys**: use [zmk-listeners](https://github.com/ssbb/zmk-listeners) to activate the gesture with existing keys

+- **Layer-specific gestures**: define [layer-spesific input processors](https://zmk.dev/docs/keymaps/input-processors/usage#layer-specific-overrides) to trigger different gestures on different layers

 ## How it works